zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 I’m kidding, of course.
 The Canadians are wonderful  people.
 But let’s imagine that the Americans are spying on the Canadians.
 The  Canadians don’t want the Americans to find out what they’re doing, so they d o things to hide their secrets.
 After all, if they didn’t hide that information, it  wouldn’t be secret.
 These efforts to hide information so that other governments don’t di scover it is called “counterintelligence.”

-In the novel, the person – the man – is recruited t o work in counterintelligence doing code breaking.
+In the novel, the person – the man – is recruited to work in counterintelligence doing code breaking.
 “Code breaking” is also called  by a more technical name, “cryptography.”
 Basically, it is the art – some wou ld say the science – of analyzing codes and trying to understand the hidden  information in the codes.
 “Cryptography,” or “code breaking,” was extremely i mportant during World War II, for example, where each country tried to break the secret code of the other country.
 The “code” (code) here means the system th at is being used to disguise, or to hide, information.

 The man in Sydney’s novel has become “embroiled in the world of espionage.”
 “To be embroiled” (embroiled) means to be completel y involved in something, especially something that is difficult – a difficul t situation.
 You can also become embroiled in an argument, where two people are figh ting with each other verbally or perhaps even physically.
 “Espionage” (espionage)  refers to the practice of spying.